People

 George Flint

-Undergraduate StudentGeorge Flint is a student and researcher of cognitive science in the Class of 2026 at UC Berkeley.His areas of interest lay primarily in mechanistic theoretical cognitive science, linguistic relativity, and information theory, mostly investigated computationally. [website] [email]
+Undergraduate StudentGeorge Flint is a student and researcher of cognitive science and machine learning in the Class of 2026 at UC Berkeley.He is primarily interested in theoretical cognitive science, focusing on the neuronal mechanisms underpinning cognition and computation, at all scales, and their emergence, investigated computationally.
+He endeavors to create artificial models inspired by nature to describe and harness parsimonies and abilities of natural cognition.[website] [email]

 Sydney Idleburg